what is a solid state drive ssd in a laptop 1

 Reduced power consumption and increased battery life

-SSDs consume less power compared to HDDs, resulting in reduced power consumption and increased battery life for laptops.
-The absence of moving parts means that an SSD does not require the same amount of energy as an HDD to operate.
-This power efficiency allows laptops to run for longer periods without requiring frequent charging.
+SSDs consume less power than HDDs, reducing power consumption and increasing battery life for laptops.
+The absence of moving parts means an SSD does not require the same amount of energy as an HDD.
+This power efficiency allows laptops to run more extended without frequent charging.

 Silent operation due to absence of moving parts